Jump to Bench Planes or Block Planes

 This Craftsman page will highlight the block and bench planes produced by Millers Falls for Sears under the Craftsman name.
 As was noted earlier, the model number was not stamped on bench planes until after 1963.
 To help identify the model number, the embossed lever cap and the trademark stamp on the iron will establish a timeline which will correlate to the catalog model number.

-A special thanks to Greg Ricketts for his Craftsman Bench Plane Study that was used to cross-reference the Craftsman bench planes.
+A special thanks to Greg Ricketts for his Craftsman Bench Plane Study that was used to cross-reference the Millers Falls Craftsman bench planes with the complete Craftsman production.

 Skip to the block plane section.